Types of Degrees Electromechanical Engineering Majors Are Getting

 How Much Do Electromechanical Engineering Majors Make?

 According to 2017-2018 data from the U.S. Department of Education, students who graduated with a bachelor’s degree in electromechanical engineering tech have a median salary of $51,700 during the early years of their career.
 During this timeframe, most salaries fell between $51,700 (25th percentile) and $51,700 (75th percentile).

 We don’t know for sure if all of these people took jobs related to electromechanical engineering tech so take that into consideration.

 Electromechanical Engineering Tech majors often go into careers where salaries can range from $52,710 to $60,240 (25th to 75th percentile).
 This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.

 Amount of Education Required for Careers Related to Electromechanical Engineering

-Some careers associated with electromechanical engineering tech require an advanced degree while some may not even require a bachelor’s.
+Some degrees associated with electromechanical engineering tech may require an advanced degree, while others may not even require a bachelor’s in the field.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.

 |Education Level||Percentage of Workers|